 MIX THE DRY INGREDIENTS

-- In a large bowl, whisk together the semolina, flour, baking powder, salt, citrus zest, ground mastiha (if using), and vanilla.
+- In a large bowl, whisk together the semolina, flour, baking powder, salt, citrus zest, and ground mastiha (if using).

 BEAT THE WET INGREDIENTS